Lee Knox Ostertag: Comics

 As a comics artist, Ostertag drew the superhero webcomic Strong Female Protagonist written by Brennan Lee Mulligan from 2012 to 2018, and created the art for the fantasy comic Shattered Warrior written by Sharon Shinn (2017).
 His first published work came in 2013 and 2014 when he drew two issues of Tales of the Night Watchman for So What?
 Press, "The Night Collector" (2013) and "It Came from the Gowanus Canal" (2014).
 The latter remains one of the series' best-selling issues.
 In 2016, some of his comics appeared in an anthology with other comic artists titled Chainmail Bikini.
+Two years before, in 2014, Ostertag appeared in the documentary She Makes Comics.

 In 2017, Graphix published The Witch Boy, the first graphic novel written and drawn by Ostertag.
 It is the coming-of-age story of a young boy, Aster, who is intent on becoming a witch in a community where boys are expected to become shapeshifters.
 Fox Animation acquired the film rights in May 2017, and a sequel, The Hidden Witch, was published in 2018.
 The third book in the series, The Midwinter Witch, was published in November 2019.
 The Witch Boy was later described by Daniel Toy of CNN's Underscored as an "emotional, magical story [that] will grab young readers’ attention" which teaches readers the "importance of acceptance and love" while reviewers said that the story of Aster, which begins in the first book, is "parable for gender conformity".
-Additionally, Aster's tomboy friend, Charlotte "Charlie," who has two dads, is described as not conforming to gender norms, even by the book's publisher, Scholastic.
+Additionally, Aster's tomboy friend, Charlotte "Charlie", who has two dads, is described as not conforming to gender norms, even by the book's publisher, Scholastic.
 Other works of Ostertag's include the erotic comic Alleycat and the comic How the Best Hunter in the Village Met Her Death, for which he received the 2018 Ignatz Award for Outstanding Story.